chipxsd/stream-based-sync/stream-based-sync.md

 in charge of mutating the model, should it be the `apply()` method or the other three methods?
-We don't want to write the same code twice, nor we want the logic responsible for calling `apply()` knowing anything about the `Todo.List` model, except that's it's capable of applying events.
+We don't want to write the same code twice, nor we want the logic responsible for calling `apply()` knowing anything about the `Todo.List` model, except that it's capable of applying events.
 What we've done there could be considered an anti-pattern by some critics.

 The three methods (`create()`, `update()` and `remove()`) have two parts